oscarmorrison/openWaffle/README.md

 ## Instructions ##

 To use this script add to a folder in your path.
-I have a folder called '''.scripts''' in my home directory.
+I have a directory called ```.scripts``` in my home directory.
 It is important to add this to your path (.bash_profile or .bash_rc)

 ```